Quitting —or reducing— coffee intake might be one of your New Year’s resolutions.

 According to some studies, coffee has many benefits, such as reducing the risk of diabetes, regulating blood sugar levels, decreasing the risk of prostate cancer, and lowering elevated cholesterol.
 With the exception of cancer, these conditions often have a Kaphogenic origin.

-I think it is also important to consider that if we can’t stop drinking coffee, that might be an indication we are overusing it or consuming it with no control, but in an addictive manner.
-If this is the case, going for a substitute, at least sometimes, can also be helpful.
+I think it is also important to consider that if we can’t stop drinking coffee, that might be an indication we are overusing it or consuming it with no control, in an addictive manner.
+If this is the case, going for a substitute, at least sometimes a week, can also be helpful.

-Here are 4 delicious alternatives to coffee you can try.
+Here are 4 delicious alternatives to coffee you can try today.